 A community's cultural plan is a road map.
 But where do we want to go, as concerns arts, creativity, and our city?
-The original vision statement of the Plan holds true today:

 The vision of the City of St. Petersburg is to create a climate where culture flourishes to benefit and educate all citizens and to enrich the quality of life for all.
 To achieve this vision, citizens, government and business must work in concert to create: